 Leave blank if no separate business name.
-Employer ID Leave this field blank if you're using an SSN as your EIN. - Address (street number & name) ZIP code City, town, or post office State - Please Select > Business Type Business Code Click here for a list of Business Codes accounting method.
-The Cash Method is the most common accounting method for small businesses.
-This means that your transactions are accounted for at the time you receive a payment or when you pay an expense.
+Employer ID Leave this field blank if you're using an SSN as your EIN.
+Address (street number & name) ZIP code City, town, or post office State - Please Select > Business Type Business Code Click here for a list of Business Codes you pay an expense.
 You can opt to select the accrual or another method if it applies but it is uncommon for many sole-proprietors.